 The threshold issue is whether the particular judgment or order is appealable and if so, by whom, (i.e. who has standing to bring the appeal).

 Generally, only final judgments and orders are appealable.
 This principle is oft referred to as the one final judgment rule.
 A final judgment or order is one that completely concludes the case in the trial court.
 A case concludes where no issue is left for future consideration in the trial court.
 On the other hand, a judgment is interlocutory (and usually not appealable unless made so by an applicable statute) where an additional judicial action in the trial court is necessary for a final determination of the parties’ rights.
+Non-final judgment appeals are generally not entertained when the issue being contested is evidentiary – i.e., the admission or exclusion of a certain piece of evidence.
+The types of issues that may be appealed prior to a final judgment being issued are much more limited than issues after a final judgment, where almost any decision of a material issue (an issue that actually had an impact or made a difference in the outcome of the case) can be appealed.
+The reasoning behind this rule is clear – that appellate courts only want to hear cases when they are important and cannot be resolved in any other manner.

 Final judgments generally include most judgments entered, such as an order granting summary judgment after a trial, or an order of dismissal of the entire action upon sustaining a demurrer with prejudice.
 For reference, a non-exhaustive list of appealable judgments and orders may be found under California Code of Civil Procedure § 904.1.